darthsebulba04/homeassistant/INSTALL.md

 Once all your switches are added, go to your Configuration > Server Controls and verify the config.
 If everything checks, restart [Home Assistant] to get your new switches.

+NOTE: The on/off state of these switches doesn't save between reboots.

 ### Zigbee
 Adding Zigbee devices is probably the easist of the three.